Fix The connection was denied because the user account is not authorized for remote login

 2. Type lusrmgr.msc and press Enter.

-3. Select Users and then double-click on your user account.
+3. Choose Users and double-click on your user account.

 4. Go to the Member Of tab.